weyoss/redis-smq/README.md

 **2021.11.02**

-- v4.0.1 is out with significant performance improvements and new features including the ability to fetch/delete/requeue messages from different queues using the `MessageManager`/`QueueManager` or with the help of the HTTP API.
+- v4 is out with significant performance improvements and new features including the ability to fetch/delete/requeue messages from different queues using the `MessageManager`/`QueueManager` or with the help of the HTTP API.
+If you are upgrading your installation, take a look at the [migration guide](docs/migrating-from-v3-to-v4.md) before proceeding.

 - The next release will allow the message management features to be used from the `Web UI`.

 **2021.10.07**

-- With the release of v3.3.0, reliable, persistent priority queues are now supported.
+- With the release of v3.3, reliable, persistent priority queues are now supported.

 See [CHANGELOG](CHANGELOG.md) for more details.